-STOP: Improper connections can damage internal components which are not repairable and will void any warrantee.
+STOP: Improper connections can damage internal components which are not repairable.

-The T500 tiltmeter contains an on-board internal voltage regulator so any voltage in this range will be sufficient and will not affect the calibration factor (i.e. the sensor output is independent of the input voltage).
-Using the input/output signals specified in Table 4, the unit can be configured for either single (signal referenced to ground) or differential (signal referenced between two dedicated terminals), also shown in Table 4.
+When using the T600 tiltmeter with any general-purpose data acquisition systems, the user must verify that the system can supply an excitation voltage of between +9 Vdc to +28 Vdc and required current (1.7 mA @ +15 Vdc).
+The T600 tiltmeter contains an on-board internal voltage regulator so any voltage in this range will be sufficient and will not affect the calibration factor (i.e. the sensor output is independent of the input voltage).

+Using the input/output signals specified in Table 3, the T600 tiltmeter can be configured for either single-ended (signal referenced to Ground) or differential (signal referenced between two dedicated terminals), also shown in Error!
+Reference source not found. and Table 4.
 Throughout this document, it is presumed that the differential output configuration is used.

-Table 4: Electrical Connections
+Table 3: Electrical Connections